cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 Databases | Information about the tables and grants in your [databases](admin-ui-databases-page.html).
 Statements | Information about the SQL [statements](admin-ui-statements-page.html) running in the cluster.
 Jobs | Information about all currently active schema changes and backup/restore [jobs](admin-ui-jobs-page.html).
 Advanced Debugging | Advanced monitoring and troubleshooting [reports](admin-ui-debug-pages.html).
-These pages are experimental and undocumented.
+These pages are experimental.
 If you find an issue, let us know through [these channels](https://www.cockroachlabs.com/community/).

 ### Cluster Metrics